kbase/cdm-task-service/README.md

 * An S3 instance for use as a file store, but see "S3 requirements" below
 * MongoDB 7+
 * Kafka 2.1+
+* If submitting jobs to HTCondor, see HTCondor requirements below

 ### S3 requirements